ehsan11100/AdGuard/FAQ.md

 }
 ```

-Or, if you just want to serve AdGuard Home with automatic TLS, something similar
+Or, if you just want to serve AdGuard Home with automatic TLS, use
-to:
+a configuration similar to the example shown below:

 ```none
 DOMAIN {